 CrowdRise helps you design the best contest / sweepstakes for your nonprofit to help you raise the greatest amount of money possible in a short period of time, increase awareness and expand your donor base.
 Running contests and sweepstakes requires knowledge of this rapidly changing field of law and you can rely on us to create an awesome contest / sweepstakes, follow best practices and the law and maximize your success.
 Every nonprofit, corporation, or endurance event with an account on CrowdRise can run a contest or sweepstakes.
 Here are the details…

 Unlimited implementation of contests and sweepstakes from the menu included in the subscription.
 Need a customized option?
-A fully, custom contest or sweepstakes and support (beyond use of pre-approved menu) is available at an add-on purchase cost.
+A fully, custom contest or sweepstakes and support (beyond use of pre-approved menu) may be available upon request.

 Implementation of one contest or sweepstakes from the menu per campaign is included in the subscription.
 Additional contests or sweepstakes per campaign are available at an add-on purchase cost.
 One contest/sweepstakes is defined as one “method of entry” - even though multiple sweepstakes can sometimes be combined into one set of rules to be displayed on a campaign, the administration is separate so it’s a separate add on cost.

 Nonprofits can purchase any contest or sweepstakes from the menu (or admin for a giveaway with a prize valued over $500) as an add-on to a single, one-time campaign.
-This is the only option for nonprofits on Essential, but also open to nonprofits on Premium or Enterprise as well as corporations and endurance events.
+This is the only option for nonprofits on Essential, but also open to nonprofits on Premium, as well as corporations and endurance events.